Eastern Jebel languages: Languages

-Gaam has some 40.000–80,000 speakers, whereas the other three are threatened languages with far fewer speakers.
+Gaam has some 40,000–80,000 speakers, whereas the other three are threatened languages with far fewer speakers.
 Gaam was believed to be the only member of this group until more information about Aka, Kelo, and Molo was obtained by Bender; the latter three languages have been significantly influenced by Berta.
-Gaam is spoken in a compact area around the towns of Bau, Bobuk, Kukur, and Sawda in the Tabi Hills, roughly 11°15′–30′ N by 33°55′–34°10′ E.
+Gaam is spoken in a compact area around the towns of Bau, Bobuk, Kukur, Gabanit, and Sawda in the Tabi Hills, roughly 11°15′–30′ N by 33°55′–34°10′ E.

 The other three were spoken in isolated pockets to its south, but are now probably extinct: Aka in the Sillok Hills, Kelo in the Tornasi Hills on jebels Tornasi (Kayli village) and Beni Sheko, and Molo at Jebel Malkan near the Ethiopian border.

 Reconstruction

 Proto-Eastern Jebel has been reconstructed by Bender (1998).